hphelion/documentation/cli.unix.release-notes.md

 ###Important Notice###

 On November 4, 2013, the UNIX CLI was moved into its End-of-Life (EOL) Cycle process toward final deprecation.
 Please be aware that this does not mean that the UNIX CLI is "going away", but simply that HP Cloud is relinquishing its ownership of this CLI and, instead, making it available on the [HPCloud Github](https://github.com/hpcloud/unix_cli) repository.
-We want to encourage existing customers to eventually consider migrating to the OpenStackClient (Unified) CLIs.
+We encourage our existing customers to eventually consider migrating to the OpenStackClient (Unified) CLIs.
 As such, during this 6-month transition timeframe, HP Cloud will be dedicating engineering efforts around the OpenStackClient CLI as the primary Unified CLI of choice for development around your OpenStack cloud services.

 We wanted to ensure you were aware of the changes that may affect you during this 6-month transition time: